 Hundreds of pounds of solid bronze hardware from the old Department of Agriculture, now the GSA Headquarters.
 All was stripped, tumbled, lubricated, and used again.

 GSA locks during tumbling process.
 Those little green tetrahedrons are the tumbler media.

 This is a nice look, though not historic.
 The cast iron pulleys are tumbled, cleaned, and lacquered.
 Solid brass and slotted screw finishes it off — works even better in a stained jamb.

-My experience in motorcycling, which started at nine years of age around when fort build became a big focus, has informed our restoration of architecture — metallurgy, physics of spinning, heat, fluids, friction, and much more.
+My experience in motorcycling, which started at nine years of age, has informed our restoration of architecture — metallurgy, physics of spinning, heat, fluids, friction, and much more.
 Purpose driven aesthetics and the glee of the making and fixing things that later can be enjoyed all enhance my appreciation of historic architecture .

 The bike pictured here and the previous is a 1962 Triton.
 For me, in the late 80's, it started as a Norton frame and Triumph engine.
 I made all the bracketry and seat, and collected parts far and wide from many bikes.
 That is a wide-line Featherbed frame and a pre-unit Triumph 650 motor, two English classics from post-war England's cottage like industrial complex.